 It's always best to first consider engineering solutions to eliminate or minimize manual handling of materials.
 Many injuries result from not using handling aids.
 People should be

 educated and informed about what devices are available, their safe use, and what should be used in various situations to "take the work out of work" and make it safer.

 Split the load into smaller parts, when you can, to achieve manageable lifting weight.
 Sometimes loads can also be made easier to grasp.
 Suppliers may be able to help with load

 When possible, it’s best to avoid lifts from below the knees or above the shoulders.
 Sometimes mechanical handling aids can be used to avoid this.
 And sometimes you can position

 yourself so the object to move is within a more acceptable lifting range (between the shoulders and knees).

-Can engineering solutions be used to eliminate the lift or reduce the hazard?
+Use engineering controls, if possible, to eliminate the lift or reduce the hazard.

 Break loads into parts.